Add this event to your calendar (Outlook, iCalendar)

-This outing is planned for hiking and exploring South Dakota in 9 days, 8 nights, and 7 full event days.
-It is designed for members with positive, adaptive, and flexible spirits, and be willing to follow instruction from the Trip Leader.
+This outing is planned for hiking and exploring South Dakota in 9 days and 8 nights.
+It is designed for members with positive, adaptive, and flexible spirits.
 Good physical fitness and endurance are also required.
-Please consider these requirements before signing up.

 This web page is designed so that you can only put yourself on the waiting list.
-Once I verified that you satisfy the registration requirements mentioned above, you will be moved to the list of participants.
-It is strongly recommended that you have personally shared previous events with me.
+Once you’re verified to be suitable for this trip, you will be moved to the participant list.

-We’ll first meet at the YMCA parking lot in Rapid City every morning at address: YMCA of Rapid City, 815 Kansas City St, Rapid City, SD 57701
+We’ll first meet at Foothills Inn parking lot at address: 1625 N Lacrosse St, Rapid City, SD 57701.